 For the past four years, UBCC350 has negotiated with and worked to persuade the Board of Governors to begin the process of divesting UBC’s holdings from fossil fuels.
-This work consisted first of obtaining a majority of the student and faculty vote supporting divestment, and culminated in the Board’s 2016 decision to release the Sustainable Futures Fund (SFF), which then, was still a fund that was invested in numerous fossil fuel companies.
-In response to UBCC350's divestment campaign, on Feb 14 th 2017, the Board of Governors approved a revised version of the Sustainable Future fund that was originally proposed exactly one year ago.
+This work consisted first of obtaining a majority of the student and faculty vote supporting divestment, and culminated in the Board’s 2016 decision to release the Sustainable Future Fund (SFF), which originally included numerous fossil fuel companies.
+In response to UBCC350's divestment campaign, on Feb 14th 2017, the Board of Governors approved a revised version of the Sustainable Future fund that was originally proposed exactly one year ago.

 Below are some of the companies that the SFF will be invested in:

-When the fund was first announced a year ago, it was projected to include the following companies- many of which are reputable for their oil & gas business.
+When the fund was first announced a year ago, it was projected to include the following companies, many of which are reputable for their oil & gas business.

 For example, carbon emissions from coal power still count toward the carbon footprint of a solar panel manufacturer.
 The bizarre result is that investments in solar panel manufacturing are at times rated as having higher carbon footprints than coal mining!
+2

 Life Cycle Assessment of Coal-fired Power Production, Spath et al, NREL (1999).
 Carbon emissions from the Carbon Disclosure Project, market capitalization from Bloomberg, and results corrected for Scope 1 & 2 emissions to be consistent with the MSCI methodology.

 UBC has not yet revealed exactly what investments the "Sustainable Future Fund" will consist of.
 Instead they have indicated that it will follow the MSCI low-carbon index.
 The above companies are all constituents of "low-carbon" ETFs (here and here) tracking this index and therefore are very likely to be what UBC invests the Sustainable Future Fund in.